With Norrsken House, ex-Klarna executive envisions a global network of co-working spaces focused on impact

 He launched the Norrsken Foundation later that year with about $20 million of his own money.
 By early 2017, the first fruits of that funding took shape with the opening of Norrsken House, a co-working space in Adalberth’s hometown of Stockholm dedicated to companies that are developing technologies that have a social impact.

 Now, Adalberth has committed an additional $62 million of his own money to expand that vision.
-The goal, he said, is to eventually create a network of 25 impact-focused co-working spaces and foundation hubs around the globe in the next ten years.
-The first Norrsken House has 112 companies in it and 7 have received direct investment from the Norrsken Foundation’s fund (more on that in a bit).
+The goal, he said, is to eventually create a network of 25 impact-focused co-working spaces and foundation hubs around the globe in the next 10 years.
+The first Norrsken House has 112 companies in it and seven have received direct investment from the Norrsken Foundation’s fund (more on that in a bit).

-In September, the House received a complimentary fund, when three more of Sweden’s most successful young startup founders — Carl Manneh, the founder of Mojang/Minecraft; Sebastian Knutsson, the founder of the gaming company, King; and Filip Tysander, the founder of Daniel Wellington — agreed to commit resources to an investment fund for Norrsken.
+In September, the House received a complementary fund, when three more of Sweden’s most successful young startup founders — Carl Manneh, the founder of Mojang/Minecraft; Sebastian Knutsson, the founder of the gaming company, King; and Filip Tysander, the founder of Daniel Wellington — agreed to commit resources to an investment fund for Norrsken.

 “There’s a clear trend in Europe where entrepreneurs are looking to apply their resources and experience to help solve societal problems,” said Adalberth.
 “Carl, Sebastian and Filip all believed Norrsken was a good platform for that.
 But as always, most important is the team and we have an incredible group of people at Norrsken that they believe in.”

-In the year that Norrsken has been operating, the company has already invested in several companies including: Doctrin, which uses decision support and AI to radically improve primary health care, Karma, which is looking to reduce food waste; Hygglo, a circular economy solution to rent possessions; Worldfavor, a platform for digital sustainability reporting; and Justarrived, which looks to accelerate the processes of how newly arrived people are integrated to the labor market.
+In the year that Norrsken has been operating, the company has already invested in several companies, including: Doctrin, which uses decision support and AI to radically improve primary healthcare; Karma, which is looking to reduce food waste; Hygglo, a circular economy solution to rent possessions; Worldfavor, a platform for digital sustainability reporting; and JustArrived, which looks to accelerate the processes of how newly arrived people are integrated into the labor market.

 The problems span emerging markets and the ways in which the tragically large population of refugees and immigrants fleeing strife and struggle in their home countries are integrated into the countries that take them in.

-It’s an impressive achievement for a first time investor who wasn’t aware of the impact investment models other former founders have deployed as they began to look for second acts in their own lives.
-“When we started Norrsken, we didn’t have any role-models because we didn’t know anything or anyone from this sector.,” said Adalberth.
+It’s an impressive achievement for a first-time investor who wasn’t aware of the impact investment models other former founders have deployed as they began to look for second acts in their own lives.
+“When we started Norrsken, we didn’t have any role models because we didn’t know anything or anyone from this sector,” said Adalberth.
 “But as we’ve developed, we’ve been very inspired by Omidyar, Skoll and Meltwater who all are achieving incredible impact.”

 Indeed, the closest example to what Adalberth is looking to achieve may be Meltwater, an organization whose MEST accelerator is a runaway success in Accra, Ghana.
 Indeed, Accra may be one of the places where Norrsken looks to set up shop.
-Other options are Accra, Cape Town, Nairobi, Kigali, London and Berlin.
+Other options besides Accra are Cape Town, Nairobi, Kigali, London and Berlin.

 -